HughesSystique/d-scope/README.md

 4. hspl/d-scope-nsmgr
 5. hspl/d-scope-sitemgr

-In case, your K8s deployment does not have internet access, you can download D-SCOPE images from docker hub and then add them on you K8s worker nodes or you can push the downloaded images in your local docker registery (if K8s cluster is pointing to it).
+In case, your K8s deployment does not have internet access, you can download D-SCOPE images from docker hub and then add them on you K8s worker nodes or you can push the downloaded images in your local docker registry (if K8s cluster is pointing to it).

 ### Pre-requisites
 #### Install Istio on K8s Cluster